citizensadvice/react-manage-focus/README.md

-# `<FocusManager>`
+# react-manage-focus

-React component for automatically moving focus when elements are added or deleted.
+React hooks for automatically moving focus when elements are added or deleted.

 ## Motivation